rfkyalf/rfkyalf/README.md

 **`Frontend Developer`**

-Graduated from Informatics of Siliwangi University with a deep interest in web development.
+A graduate of Siliwangi University's Informatics Engineering department with a deep interest in web development.
 Skilled and experienced in designing, developing, and testing websites using modern technologies such as Next.js and React.js.

    <p align="left">
       <a href="https://github.com/rfkyalf?tab=followers">